devmer2311/Swapr-A-Skill-Swap-Platform/README.md

-# SkillSwap Platform with MongoDB Integration
+# Swapr Platform with MongoDB Integration

 A comprehensive skill exchange platform built with React, Node.js, Express, and MongoDB.